kailash-manasarovar/statement/docs/timeline/2023/april.md

 - I explained I had been sexually abused as a child and this made relationships very difficult for me.
 - Something about my heart-felt declaration gave the porn-gang the green light.

-### Trumpet-teacher switcheroo special at the conservatory
+### Trumpet-teacher switcheroo special live from the conservatory

 - It's the following chamber music class.
 - As I walk down Carrer Sant Telm, I see the trumpet teacher waiting outside the main door.